hmlauth/LIRI-node-app/README.md

 ## Files
 ### `.gitignore`
-`.gitignore` file inclusive of the following lines was created to protect API keys and "secret" information.
+`.gitignore` file, inclusive of the following lines, was created to protect API keys and "secret" information.

 ```
 node_modules